inakiam/fractale/README.md

 Please note that this is achieved by functions, and so can meaningfully impact your rendering time.
 Snrk.

-If you are multiplying, always type the "\*" explicitly!
-Algebraic expression of coefficients is not *yet* supported.
-If you write 2(z) or 2z, it won't work.

-Typing "x" to multiply will *never* be supported.
-Typing 2xZ will cause an error.
-Type 2\*Z

-Spaces are OK.
-The program can deal with them.

-If you want to write a power, "^" and "\*\*" are supported. z\*\*2 and z^2 wll both square z.

-Some extra functions are supported:
+pi and e are the constants using those names.
+They are and do what you'd expect.

+### Supported Functions

 * The three main trig functions - sin, cos, tan - and their hyperbolic equivalents, as will as the inverse functions of all of those
 * Natural logartihm w/ log(number)
-** Unnatural log via log(number,base) - may cause accusations of blasphemy
+* * Unnatural log via log(number,base) - may cause accusations of blasphemy
 * exp and sqrt, if you want them

-You can also refer to some useful transcendentals - pi, e,
+* Non-principal roots via nrootn(number,depthOfRoot,rootPhase)
+* Riemann Zeta Function
+* Contact me for whatever you want, or fork cTools and add it in the appropriate section.

 ## Animating